Last Updated on

 - Declining physical energy: a reduced basal metabolic rate, body temperature, respiration and heart rate

-- Preoccupation with food, including development of strange eating habits – coddling food / ritualised eating habits (despite the men having no prior dieting history or any desire to lose weight prior to the experiment), obsessively collecting recipes and studying cookbooks
+- Preoccupation with food, including the development of strange eating habits – coddling food / ritualised eating habits (despite the men having no prior dieting history or any desire to lose weight prior to the experiment), obsessively collecting recipes and studying cookbooks

 - Compromised mental faculties, including a decline in concentration, comprehension and judgment